tgrogers/website-hugo-source/content/publication/khairy-micro-2022/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - kairy
+  - khairy
-  - Ahmad Alawneh
+  - alawneh
-  - Aaron Barnes
+  - barnes
   - admin

 date: '2022-10-01T00:00:00Z'